JacksonBurns/astartes/paper.md

 # Acknowledgements
 The authors thank all users who participated in beta testing and release candidate testing throughout the development of `astartes`.
+We gratefully acknowledge financial support from BASF under award number 88803720.

-This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Department of Energy Computational Science Graduate Fellowship under Award Number DE-SC0023112.
+We also acknowledge financial support from the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Department of Energy Computational Science Graduate Fellowship under Award Number DE-SC0023112.

 <!-- The below section and text are required by Jackson Burns' funding agency, the DOE CSGF. -->
 # Disclaimer